wolfmanjm/wolfstock/README.md

 __NOTE__ This is a Work In Progress

-__NOTE__ The old T frame version of this has been deprecated and can be found in the branch [tframe](https://github.com/wolfmanjm/wolfstock/tree/tframe)
+__NOTE__ The old T frame/Ostoc version of this has been deprecated and can be found in the branch [tframe](https://github.com/wolfmanjm/wolfstock/tree/tframe)

-A 3d Delta printer based on the Mini-Kossel but using 2040 Makerslide for the towers and the carriages.
+A 3d Delta printer based on the Mini-Kossel but using 2040 Makerslide for the towers and the carriages, and accomodating larger bed and height.

 * [Githubiverse page](http://wolfmanjm.github.com/wolfstock)
 * [First Print](http://www.youtube.com/watch?v=khotvR7Lyf4)